 Why wasn’t he a Lion anymore?
 Did he forget hunting?

 But after living a passive life with the circus and following orders from the ringmaster, he forgot to choose himself.

 Simba hadn’t read James Altucher‘s book – Choose Yourself.
 Especially page #4, which goes as below:

 If you don't choose yourself, you don't remain, Lion, even though you were born as a Lion.
 Click To Tweet

 “That’s when it clicked.
 When everything changed.
 When I realized that nobody else was going to do it for me.
 If I was going to thrive, to survive, I had to choose myself.
 In every way.”

 ~James Altucher, Choose Yourself, pg #4

 If you are a programmer, then you program.
-You don’t fool yourself by copy/pasting code from stakeoverflow.com and call yourself a Programmer.
+Don’t fool yourself by copying/pasting code from stakeoverflow.com and calling yourself a Programmer.